16charan08/Police-dept-incident-analysis/README.md

 At last it is appended to list of tuples to maintain order(as tuple preserves order).
 This this list is retruned for further usages.

+- **createdb()** \
+A database is created using the function dbCreate.
+The database is named normanpd.db and contains one table names incidents.
+The sqlite3 package documented in 'https://docs.python.org/2/library/sqlite3.html' is used to create a sqlite database.
+The sqlite3 package opens the connection creating a normanpd.db database file and the cursor and execute functions are used to execute the queries within the database from python.
+Initially the database is checked for any table named incidents and if found the table is dropped.
+A table incidents is created using the following create statement.

+>*cursor.execute('''DROP TABLE IF EXISTS incidents''') \
+        cursor.execute('''
+                CREATE TABLE IF NOT EXISTS incidents(incident_time TEXT, incident_number TEXT,
+            incident_location TEXT,
+            nature TEXT,
+            incident_ori TEXT)
+            ''')*